maikewu/forms/docs/fields/08-user-single-select.md

 parentDoc: 62ec01bd561bab0aa775efe4
 ---

-The UserSingleSelect field allows to select a user from the own or from a customers organisation.
+The UserSingleSelect field allows to select a user from the own or from a customers organization.

 # Configuration Overview